 Space Foundation Winter STEM Education Outreach

-The Space Foundation education team was very busy during the month of December, and will continue its outreach in January, with the popular Wonders of the Universe programs.
-These Space Foundation STEM education programs are open to student groups and are aligned to state standards.
+The Space Foundation education team was very busy during the month of December and will continue its outreach in January, with the popular Wonders of the Universe programs.
+These Space Foundation STEM education programs are open to student groups and are aligned with state standards.
 The programs center around Science On a Sphere®, located at the Space Foundation Discovery Center in Colorado Springs.

 During just six days in December, 465 students from six Colorado schools participated in the program, which consisted of Science On a Sphere presentations, hands-on activities and scavenger hunts of space artifacts in the Discovery Center gallery.
 Visitors included fourth grade students from Manitou Springs Elementary School; Eagleside Elementary, in Fountain; Bricker Elementary School in Colorado Springs; American Academy from Castle Pines; first grade students from Skyway Park Elementary School in Colorado Springs; and third grade students from The Classical Academy, Colorado Springs.

 Additional education outreach during December included participation in the National Science Teachers Association (NSTA) regional conference in Denver.
 The education team conducted workshops, and hosted former NASA astronaut Leroy Chiao, Ph.D., who also serves as Special Advisor-Human Spaceflight for the Space Foundation.
 Dr Chiao welcomed visitors to the Space Foundation booth, and signed autographs and posed for photos.
 Marc Straub, of Cool Science in Colorado Springs, also participated at the booth, conducting science demonstrations.